-- Comply with BS EN 845: Specification for ancillary components for masonry.
-Ties, tension straps, hangers and brackets. - Be constructed from austenitic stainless steel. - Accommodate all anticipated differential movement. - Be of adequate length and masonry bond to provide a clear cavity of at least 50mm.
+- Comply with BS EN 845: Specification for ancillary components for masonry, ties, tension straps, hangers and brackets. - · Be constructed from austenitic stainless steel. - Accommodate all anticipated differential movement. - Be of adequate length and masonry bond to provide a clear cavity of at least 50mm. - Be installed into solid timber studs.